Kinto/kinto/docs/contributing.rst

 Contributing
 ############

-Thank you for considering to contribute to *Kinto*!
+Thanks for your interest in contributing to *Kinto*!

 .. note::

-    Please, remember: No contribution is too small; We welcome all kind of feedback.
-Typos, grammar bloopers, code, documentation, we take them all!
+    We love community feedback and are glad to review contributions of any size - from typos in the documentation to critical bug fixes - so don't be shy!

 How to contribute